callumhackett/obsidian_polka_theme/README.md

 ### Code Blocks

-The Style Settings menu also features a list of sub-themes that apply exclusively to code blocks.
+The Style Settings menu also features a list of themes that apply exclusively to code blocks.
 Polka has nicely contrastive default colors for syntax highlighting but you can switch to popular alternatives like Dracula, Gruvbox, Nord, One Dark and Solarized.

 ![Code Block Examples](assets/code_examples.png)